50 Most Caloric Dishes in America

 Red Lobster Cajun Chicken Linguini Alfredo

 This Red Lobster pasta dish sounds like a mouthful because it is!
-Here’s a pasta hack: If it’s covered in white sauce, we advise you stay away.
-This creamy pasta dish is loaded up with cajun-spiced chicken, garlic parmesan sauce, all over a bed of carb-heavy pasta.
-The truth is: Pasta’s really not that bad—it’s the processed American pasta sauces loaded with excess calories, mounds of salt and buckets of added sugar that give the plates of noodly heaven such a bad reputation.
+Here’s a pasta hack: If it’s covered in white sauce, we advise you to stay away.
+This creamy pasta dish is loaded up with cajun-spiced chicken and garlic parmesan sauce, all over a bed of carb-heavy pasta.
+The truth is: Pasta’s really not that bad—it’s the processed American pasta sauces loaded with excess calories, mounds of salt, and buckets of added sugar that give the plates of noodly heaven such a bad reputation.
 Plus, meals like this are often made with oils that are full of inflammatory omega-6’s—a stark contrast to the fat-burning oleic acid found in extra virgin olive oil, which is used in authentic sauces.

 To make sure you don’t make the same mistake at home, don’t miss our exclusive report: The Unhealthiest Pasta Sauces On The Planet.

 The enticing title may sound appealing, and both melon and walnuts can be a great snack together, packed with fiber, healthy fats, antioxidants, and protein.
 But for this dish, that is not the case.
 Based off deep-fried shrimp, aioli sauce (a fancy term for mayo), and a heavy sugar-rich crusting on the nuts—this dish is a definite Not That! in our book.